johnny13/hui/README.md

 Submodule setups for available add-ons.
 Easy to manage and update!
 Use what you need when you need it.

 ## Download hui
-Step 1. required main library
+Step 1. required main library [typically do this in your projects web-root directory]

     git clone https://github.com/johnny13/hui.git